Are you looking forward to buying a new television? If so, you might want to consider these 25 ways to save money and buy a cheap smart TV.

 Some services allow you to rent televisions rather than own them.

-There are a few advantages, like no upfront cost, no repair bills, and you can upgrade to a newer model when you like.
+There are a few advantages, like no upfront cost and no repair bills, and you can upgrade to a newer model when you like.

 Many of these services include cable boxes as part of the package.
 So, you may be able to avoid purchasing a separate set-top box.